Different types of coaches: Which One Is Right for You?

 MAKE SURE YOU ARE USING THE RIGHT COACH

 Some coaches will specialise in more than one area, some general coaches can offer support across multiple areas, and others will offer specific courses for particular issues.
-But the best way to change your life and make sure you are getting the most for your money is to work with a coach that understands you, your needs, and your issues.
+But the best way to change your life and make sure you are getting the most for your money is to work with a coach who understands you, your needs, and your issues.

-Here are just a few of the different types of life coaches you might come across and what they can help you with.
+Here are just a few of the different types of coaches you might come across and what they can help you with.

-Types of life coaches
+Types of Coaches:

 Business Coach